Digoxin Medicine Level

 What is this test?

-This test measures the amount of the heart drug digoxin in your blood.
+This test measures the amount of the heart medicine digoxin in your blood.

-Digoxin is a drug that helps your heart pump better when you have an irregular or
+Digoxin is a medicine that helps your heart pump better when you have an irregular

-rapid heartbeat.
+or rapid heartbeat.
 This heartbeat is often caused by atrial fibrillation.
-Digoxin may
+Digoxin

-When you take digoxin, it's important that the drug be at the right level for you
+When you take digoxin, it's important that the medicine be at the right level for

-to get the help you need from it.
-Your healthcare provider may need to change your
+you to get the help you need from it.
+Your healthcare provider may need to change

 Why do I need this test?